ruhoh/ruhoh.com/how-it-works/index.md

 ## Introduction

 Ruhoh is a static blog generator.
+Ruhoh's technical goal is to be useful to _all developers_.

+To accomplish this goal, we employ 3 core design principles:

-More importantly it defines a [Universal Blog API](/universal-api) for static blogging.
+1. Ruhoh defines and adheres to the [Universal Blog API](/universal-blog-api) for static blogging.
+1. Ruhoh relies on the cross-language [Mustache](http://mustache.github.com) templating system.
+1. Ruhoh is built using a modular architecture.

-Understanding and adhering to the Universal Blog API allows us to _parse_ the blog reliably in order to compile the finished static representation of your blog.
+The Universal Blog API allows parsing modules, regardless of language, to reliably parse a ruhoh blog.

-Just _how_ that processing works is the topic of this outline.
+Next we'll outline just _how_ that processing works.

 ## Design

 Ruhoh's guiding design principle is **modularization**.
-Compiling a static blog is popular amongst hackers because we appreciate control and customization.
 A modular architecture assumes an inherent level of customization in that modules can easily be extended or replaced to suit varying use-cases.

-Furthermore, clear, well-purposed modules written in one language allow for a general guideline when implementing the module in _another_ language.
+Additionally, clear, well-purposed modules written in one language allow for a general guideline when implementing the module in _another_ language.